Gloves or Mitts? The Skier’s Debate

 October 23, 2013 Katie Burrell

-It’s a classic debate amongst skiers: gloves or mitts?
+It’s a classic debate amongst skiers and snowboarders: gloves or mitts for better dexterity and warmth?
 Losing the mobility and dexterity of gloves can be restrictive, but having to ball your fingers up in your gloves can be painful.
-Ultimately, numb hands can be a day ender.
-So what’s the trick?
+Opting for mittens with synthetic insulation might be the solution.
+Ultimately, numb hands can be a day-ender.
+So what’s the trick to keeping your hands warm and dry?

 Bare Hands.
 Impressive, But Unnecessary.
 Photo: Dave Silver